rafael-santiago/lethe/README.md

 own stuff.
 Be sure that it is actually working instead of just believing on it.

 Finally, I am not reponsible for any misuse of information or code here.
 I am not responsible for any possible damage, data destruction or loss (partial or total) done by this software, too.
 Who knows your babysitter!
-Use it at your on risk!
+Use it at your own risk!

 ## Okay, tell me the simplest way of cloning this repo, please...